-We regret our specimen search function is offline for now, but we can still help you find what you need: Please contact us for help searching our collection.
+We regret our specimen search function is not working now, but we can still help you find what you need: Please contact us for help searching our collection, or visit Mycoportal to search a subset of our holdings.

 As a member of the Consortium of Lichen Herbaria, CUP is contributing data to lichenportal.
 And with the Macrofungi Collections Consortium, we are contributing CUP data to mycoportal, part of an effort to document macrofungi in North America.
 We appreciate support from the National Science Foundation for these projects.